camunda-community-hub/camunda-7-to-8-migration-example/README.md

 Note that in a real migration scenario, you typically run the following order:

-1. Deploy the process model for migration (including the execution listener `migrator`)
+1. Deploy the process model for migration (including the execution listener for `migrator`)
 2. Run the Data Migrator
-3. Deploy a process model for production (removing the execution listener `migrator`)
+3. Deploy a process model for production (removing the execution listener for `migrator`)
 4. Send production traffic to the system

 In the above tutorial, your processes started with application might hang in the start event, if they have the execution listener `migrator` without the Data Migrator running.